jnicho02/devise-bootstrap-views/README.md

 ## Example

-Sample Application can be found at this link - [Devise Boostrap Views Application](https://github.com/ethiraj-srinivasan/devise-boostrap-views)
+Sample Application can be found at this link - [Devise Bootstrap Views Application](https://github.com/ethiraj-srinivasan/devise-boostrap-views)

 ## Contributing